Norway says may impose border controls if asylum inflows surge

 Some 2,300 arrived in August, up from around 550 per month in the first quarter of the year, and September data pointed to further increases.

-"Unfortunately we are now seeing that both in Denmark and Sweden there is a lack of registration of people travelling through Europe," the minister, a member of the populist anti-immigrant Progress Party, said.
+"Unfortunately we are now seeing that both in Denmark and Sweden there is a lack of registration of people traveling through Europe," the minister, a member of the populist anti-immigrant Progress Party, said.

 On Monday the Progress Party saw its worst election result in 22 years in a local vote after its opposition to Syrian refugees put it out of step with many voters..